Confocal families of plane algebraic curves: Which degree- curves can admit confocal families?

 of two such lines is a focus of the curve.
 To ask that a given point $(f_+:f_-:1)$ be a focus, amounts to fixing one root $r_+$ of $G_+$ and one root $r_-$ of $G_-$:

 Hence, to ask for a fixed focus, amounts to imposing two conditions on the dual curve, hence on the original curve.

 The focus is real iff the two roots $r_+$ and $r_-$ are complex conjugate.
-If the curve is real, then also its dual is real, so that $G$ has real coefficients.
+If the curve is real, then also its dual is real, so that $G$ can be chosen to have real coefficients.
 In this case, $G_-$ is the complex conjugate of $G_+$, so if $r_+$ is a root of $G_+$, then $r_-:=\overline{r_+}$ is a root of $G_-$, and hence the corresponding focus is a real point.
 More precisely, it follows from the above that if $r_+=a+ib$ is a root of $G_+$, then $(a:b:1)$ is a real focus of the curve.

-It follows that a general real curve of degree $d$ will have at least $c=d(d-1)$ real foci.
-It cannot have more, since two isotropic lines that are not conjugate cannot intersect in a real point, since each line only contains one real point.
+It follows that a general real curve of degree $d$ has exactly $c=d(d-1)$ finite real foci, counted with multiplicity.
+Indeed, the isotropic tangents from $p_+$ are finite and simple for a general curve, and their conjugates from $p_-$ give the corresponding real points.
+It cannot have more, since two isotropic lines that are not conjugate cannot intersect in a real point, and each isotropic line contains exactly one real point.

 A naive dimension count then gives that the set of curves with $c$ fixed foci should have dimension